 Consideration of proposals

 When European proposals are scrutinised, there is one additional possibility: the subsidiarity check.
 Under the Treaty of Lisbon, the subsidiarity check should be completed within 8 weeks.
 This 8-week period applies in cases where a committee wishes to send a response to the European Commission.
 If a committee decides to complete its consideration of a proposal in discussions with the Dutch government and rely on the government's own efforts, including any objections regarding the subsidiarity of the proposal, it is not bound by the 8-week period.
 When putting a European proposal on the agenda, a committee should therefore decide as quickly as possible whether 1) there may be subsidiarity objections and, if so, 2) whether it wishes to submit an opinion to the European Commission.
-The committee may also decide to adopt a twin-track approach, i.e. submit subsidiarity objections to the European Commission and (substantive) questions/objections to the Dutch government (see the course of the consideration procedure in annex I).
+The committee may also decide to adopt a twin-track approach, i.e. submit subsidiarity objections to the European Commission and (substantive) questions/objections to the Dutch government.

 If a committee decides to carry out a subsidiarity check, it should convene a meeting for submission of comments.
 Once again, it should be noted that the submission of a specific opinion on subsidiarity can run in parallel with the comments submitted to the government.
 Any subsidiarity objections of the committee are also passed to the committee of the House of Representatives responsible for policy on the issue in question, with a request to consider whether it shares the view of the Senate and whether the two chambers of the States General should possibly send a joint letter to the European Commission.
 The reaction of the House of Representatives committee is then discussed in a subsequent committee meeting in the Senate.
 If necessary, consultations can be held with the House of Representatives committee and, if desirable, a joint letter can be drafted to the European Commission.
 Such a letter has to be adopted in a plenary session.
 However, the Senate committee may decide during its consideration of a proposal that it will send a letter on behalf of the Senate alone (signed by the President of the Senate) to the European Commission.